0xDBFB7/scientific_standards/README.md

-# Standards of Scientific Best Practice
+# Open Standards of Scientific Best Practice

-## Could it be useful to make scientific best practices into explicit standards?
+## Could it be useful to make scientific best practices into explicit, "de jure" standards?

+### The more I write, the less I think this is a good idea.
+Anyway, here are some words.
+### The below is a essay describing one person's perception of science.
+Practically everything that's brought up below has been discussed more eloquently in the past.

 > :cyclone: This is a collaborative project!
 >